Every year-end your top reps are thinking, “Should I stay here another year”?

 If you’re lucky, you fill gaps with mediocre talent.
 If you’re caught totally unprepared, the territories are vacant for months.
 Don’t be the Sales VP who misses the number before the year begins.
-Sign up for our 2013 Tour and receive the Talent Retention Checklist to start planning for your new year.
+Download our Talent Retention Checklist to start planning for your new year.

 There are six total steps to handle talent exodus: